 One prime example of telephone trauma in the horror genre occurs in the film Black Christmas.
-This film is seen as a forerunner of the slasher film as it was made in 1974 and concerns a group of sorority girls who are bumped off one by one in the sorority house they are having a party in before they all leave the next day for Christmas.
+This film is seen as a forerunner of the slasher film as it was made in 1974 and concerns a group of young women who are bumped off one by one in the sorority house they are having a party in before they all leave the next day for Christmas.

-Another great example of the telephone used to get use is in the masterpiece Halloween by director John Carpenter.
+Another example of the telephone being used to horrifying effect is in the masterpiece Halloween by director John Carpenter.

 Carpenter lovingly depicts a quintessential small town in America called Haddonfield in Illinois.
 Everything seems to be completely normal here in an almost Norman Rockwell type way.
 However the town holds a dark secret.
 Years before an 8 year old boy called Michael Myers killed his sister Judith with a butcher knife.
 And on Halloween in 1978 he has escaped and is returning home.
 And not to go trick or treating.

 The telephone later becomes an actual tool of murder later on in the film.
-As Lynda’s boyfriend has begun to act very strange indeed whilst dressed in a sheet like a ghost on reentering their bedroom she calls her friend Laurie.
+As Lynda’s boyfriend has begun to act very strange indeed whilst dressed in a sheet like a ghost on re-entering their bedroom, she calls her friend Laurie.
 What she doesn’t know is that the person (or should that be entity) hidden from view is actually Myers.
-Just as she is about to speak to her friend she is strangled with the telephone cord.
-Laurie interprets this as at first a joke (she had received a call earlier from Annie which she had misinterpreted as an obscene call when all she could hear was chewing) but then decides to investigate further and heads on over to the house opposite where the call has come from thinking that this is another gag by Annie.
-Here the telephone has directly led to a characters murder by being used as a weapon and has also led another character to curiously enter the house where the murder has just taken place.
+Just as she is about to speak to her friend she is strangled with the actual cord of the telephone.
+Laurie interprets this as, at first, a joke (she had received a call earlier from Annie which she had misinterpreted as an obscene call when all she could hear was chewing.
+This is quickly dispelled when she hangs up in fright and Annie calls back to ask why she hung up on her) but then decides to investigate further and heads on over to the house opposite where the call has come from thinking that this is another gag by Annie.
+Here the telephone has directly led to a character’s murder by being used as an actual weapon and has also led another character to curiously enter the house where the murder has just taken place.
 Two birds, one stone.
 Almost.
-Heres Lynda’s demise.
-‘See anything you like?!’

 This scene is interesting as the police are shown as condescending and just a little bit stupid.
 The fact that they don’t take the victim seriously only adds to the tension.
 The fact that they can’t trace the call quickly also gives the killer another advantage.
 The killer has a plan and is in complete control.
 He uses the telephone as an instrument with which to first destroy his victim emotionally and psychologically and then finish her off when he comes down the stairs.
 Two out of three isn’t bad.

-The filmmakers knew that the ‘calls are coming from inside the house’ was so well known amongst American teenagers that they even used this plot device as central to the films advertising.
-They reckoned if audiences knew what was a major part of the film they’d flock to see the film rather than thinking that a huge plot twist was being divulged and stay away in droves.
+The filmmakers knew that the ‘calls are coming from inside the house’ was so well known amongst American teenagers that they even used this plot device as central to the film’s advertising.
+They reckoned if audiences knew this urban legend was a major part of the film they’d flock to see it rather than thinking that a huge plot twist was being divulged and stay away in droves.
 The filmmakers were right as the film was a huge success and rightly so.
 Heres a TV spot for the film.

-Whilst this film seems to revolve around the scenes involving the telephone there is plenty more to love it.
-Its not just the first and last scenes that are remarkable.
-The killer is played with unhinged brilliance by Tony Beckley who passed away just after the films release.
+Whilst this film seems to revolve around the scenes involving the telephone there is still plenty more to love about it.
+It’s not just the first and last scenes that are remarkable.
+The killer is played with unhinged brilliance by Tony Beckley who passed away just after the film’s release.
 Watch the scene in which his character stands naked in a public restroom and gazes into the mirror.
 This is one of those performances which really does go the extra five miles.
 Unhinged, psychotic and utterly brilliant.

 A slasher movie that was made in the wake of Halloween was Prom Night (1980).
 This film features the great Jamie Lee Curtis and whilst not being as brilliant as Halloween its still an amazing movie.
 The film is like a heady mix of Carrie, Saturday Night Fever (or should that be Roller Boogie) and yes, Halloween.

-There is a sequence in this film that is truly nightmarish as the killer (who could it be?!) calls each of the teenage characters who are preparing for that nights prom.
+There is a sequence that is truly nightmarish as the killer (who could it be?!) calls each of the teenage characters who are preparing for that nights prom.
 The killer is in a sparse room with just a telephone, a list of each of the kids he wants to call and some gritty mood lighting.
-Add to this a stern and truly frightening music piece for this scene and you have one of the most unsettling scenes I’ve ever seen in a horror film.
+Add to this a stern and truly frightening music piece and you have one of the most unsettling scenes I’ve ever seen in a horror film.
 Part of this scene is in one of the film’s tv spots.

 1982 spawned a low key and little known oddity in the shape of Murder By Phone (aka Bells).
-A phone can actually kill people just by them answering it.
-A madman has perfected a certain frequency that can actually kill people just by listening to it.
-This movie is camp but also a prime slice of cansploitation that looks great and is played straight.
-Yes, it was never going to win any Academy Awards for that year but thats a mark of excellence, right?
+A phone can actually kill people just by them answering it because of a madman perfecting a frequency that can result in a grisly death for the recipient.
+This movie is camp but also a prime slice of Canuxploitation that looks great and is played straight.
+Yes, it was never going to win any Academy Awards for that year but that’s a mark of excellence, right?